mantrajsframework/mantrad/docs/02-mantra-hello-world.md

 ```

 Explanation:

-* You have create an application with the name "coreapp" within the project (you can have multiple applications in the same project).
+* You have created an application with the name "coreapp" within the project (you can have multiple related applications in the same project).
 * mantraconfig.json describes the main properties of the project.
 * "components" folder will contain all components.
-* "mantradb.db" file is the Sqlite database choosen in the steps above (Mysql flavours and Sqlite currently supported, to be extended in 2.x version of Mantra)
+* "mantradb.db" file is the Sqlite database choosen in the steps above.
-* "ui" folder will contain all frontends (the same project can contain a number of frontends for different purposes within it)
+* "ui" folder will contain all frontends assets (the same project can contain a number of frontends for different purposes within it).

 # Adding your first Mantra component